 The Closing Disclosure form must be received by the borrower no later than three business days prior to the closing of the sale.
 “Business days” include all calendar days except Sundays and legal holidays.
 Lenders and title agents usually work together to ensure that all figures are accurate and available to be presented to the borrower by the mandated deadline.

-A Closing Disclosure must state the exact terms of the loan and all costs associates with the settlement of the purchase transaction.
+A Closing Disclosure must state the exact terms of the loan and all costs associated with the settlement of the purchase transaction.
 The terms of the loan contained in the Closing Disclosure statement must match those disclosed in the Loan Estimate to comply with TRID rules.
-However, the Closing Disclosure form includes additional information such as compensation to the loan originator or mortgage broker, realtor fees, community association fees owed, home warranties, inspection fees among others.
+However, the Closing Disclosure form includes additional information such as compensation to the loan originator or mortgage broker, realtor fees, community association fees owed, home warranties, and inspection fees among others.

 Often times changes are necessary after the final Closing Disclosure is provided to the borrower.
-The Lender may provide a Revised Closing Disclosure but would be required to extend the three-day waiting period in cases whether the revision is due to a change in the annual percentage rate, a change in the loan term or the addition of a prepayment penalty.
+The Lender may provide a Revised Closing Disclosure but would be required to extend the three-day waiting period in cases where the revision is due to a change in the annual percentage rate, a change in the loan term or the addition of a prepayment penalty.

 The preceding information serves as a basic introduction to the two main disclosure forms a buyer may expect to receive from their Lender.

-An experienced attorney can assist any Florida borrower who is about to close on a residential property navigate through these documents from their Lender.
+An experienced attorney can assist any Florida borrower who is about to close on a residential property to navigate through these documents from their Lender.
 We at ASR Law Firm are available to help!